lcfg/lcfg.github.com/_posts/2014-01-21-I-wish-I-knew-this.md

 comments: true
 ---

-A tiny selection of tips for those who are foolish enough to want to use jekyll on windows.
+A tiny selection of tips for those who are determined enough to want to use jekyll on windows.

 + Downgrade jekyll from 1.4.3 to 1.4.2 (`gem install jekyll --version "=1.4.2"`, then gem uninstall 1.4.3).
 + Also downgrade pygments from 0.5.x to 0.5.0.